Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: Numerical Evaluation of Tree Networks

 In the next experiment, we generalize the case of an interleaved tandem by varying its lengths while keeping the interference structure (Figure~\ref{fig:extended-interleaved-tandem}).
 Here, the standard bound only includes the sequential and simultaneous SFA approaches, as the number of possible (combinations of) network calculus operations in the seqPMOO grows exponentially with the number of servers and, therefore, is computationally prohibitive.

-We compute stochastic delay bounds for a fixed violation probability of $ 10^{-6} $.
-The results are shown in Figure~\ref{fig:extended-interleaved-tandem-results} (see next page).

-While the standard bound explodes in the number of servers (we have only included the results from 3 to 5 servers), the new technique scales significantly better.
+In Figure~\ref{fig:extended-interleaved-tandem-results}, we show stochastic delay bounds for a fixed violation probability of $ 10^{-6}. $ While the standard bound explodes in the number of servers (we have only included the results from 3 to 5 servers), the new technique scales significantly better.
 This is mainly due to the fact that the SFA leads to the application of $ n - 1 $ Hölder inequalities for an interleaved tandem of size $ n $, whereas the new PMOO-AC does not incur any method-pertinent dependencies in the analysis of this topology.

-Not only does this lead to tighter performance bounds, it also impacts runtimes significantly as it reduces an $ n $-dimensional non-linear optimization problem (one $ \theta $ and $ n-1 $ Hölder parameters) to a 1-dimensional optimization problem.\footnote{In our numerical experiments, we apply a grid search followed by a downhill simplex algorithm to optimise the parameters.} Specifically, for the standard bound, runtimes increase quickly from 5.2 seconds (3 servers) over 2 minutes (4 servers) to roughly 1.5 hours (5 servers).
-On the other hand, PMOO-AC took up a maximum runtime of 0.64 seconds in the case of 15 servers.
+Not only does this lead to tighter performance bounds, it also impacts runtimes significantly as it reduces an $ n $-dimensional non-linear optimization problem (one $ \theta $ and $ n-1 $ Hölder parameters) to a 1-dimensional optimization problem.\footnote{In our numerical experiments, we apply a grid search followed by a downhill simplex algorithm to optimise the parameters.} Specifically, for the standard bound (in the case of MMOO arrivals), runtimes increase quickly from 5.2 seconds (3 servers) over 2 minutes (4 servers) to roughly 1.5 hours (5 servers).
+On the other hand, PMOO-AC took a maximum runtime of 0.46 seconds in the case of 12 servers.